bhisaac/5eFP/5eFP-SRD.md

 **_LEVEL_.** LEVEL equals the current level of play.
 LEVEL starts at 1 and increases over time to 7 as game objectives are completed.

 **_Mana_.** Mana is a reserve of energy used to fuel spells or other preternatural game features.

+**_Map, Encounter_.** You set up a 14-square by 14-square encounter map near the exploration map when an encounter is revealed.
+Each square within the map is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
+Unlike the exploration map, you do not cover this map with obscuring map tiles.

+**_Map, Exploration_.** The players prepare an exploration map When PCs deploy onto an obscured world map tile.
+This map is a top-down illustration of a specific area on the world map divided into a 14-square by 14-square map.
+Each square within the map is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
+The exploration map begins covered by obscuring map tiles.

+**_Map, World_.** The world map defines the game world and drives the game's story.
+It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
+Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.

 **_Obscuring Map Tiles_.** Obscuring map tiles are two-sided opaque map tiles that cover unexplored areas of a map or may represent areas of preternatural or magical darkness.